By John Becker

 Your website must be a part of your business strategy

-Chris: Yes.
-A website project manager is talking about website strategy — how the pages look and how they’re laid out and conversion paths.
-I’m talking about a digital sales and marketing strategy.
+Any website project manager will talk about strategy, but they're talking about website strategy — how the pages look and how they’re laid out and conversion paths.
+The most successful websites focus on a larger digital sales and marketing strategy.

 This isn’t just about your website, or about your content, or about your video.
 This is about how you inform and educate your buyers so that you gain their trust so they will do business with you.

-I don’t believe most businesses should be doing a website redesign without first doing the foundational work that needs to inform that website.
+Most businesses should not be doing a website redesign without first doing the foundational work that needs to inform that website.

 Too often, we see companies that are doing all sorts of different marketing and sales tactics, but those tactics are not grounded in principles.